-As previously stated, in the past, few active BIM educationalists and researchers had attempted to identify issues that occur while delivering academic BIM education and developed strategies to overcome them, that has been discussed in here.
-Barison and Santos (2012b) addressed main obstacles encountered with BIM teaching and introduced new strategies to overcome them at introductory, intermediary and advanced levels.
+In past, few active BIM educationalists and researchers had attempted to identify issues and have developed strategies to overcome them.
+Barison and Santos (2012b) addressed the main obstacles encountered with BIM teaching and introduced new strategies to overcome them at introductory, intermediary and advanced levels.
 Panuwatwanich et al. (2013) explored and discussed on the issues faced for integrating BIM into the curricula.
-Recently, Hedayati et al. (2015) studied the obstacles to implement BIM in educational system and made further recommendations.
+Recently, Hedayati et al. (2015) studied the obstacles to implementing BIM in the educational system and made further recommendations.
 Also, most recently BAF in the UK has identified several BIM education-associated issues and developed several strategies to overcome them in UK sector (Underwood & Ayoade 2015).
 However, it is essential to work towards collectively categorizing the issues based on different types of BIM field players, who need to invest efforts in resolving them.
-Our study assembles the BIM educational issues and categorize them into policy, technology and process field issues (see Figure 2).
-These BIM educational issues need to be addressed by respective BIM field players to make effective BIM diffusion into academic curriculum.
+Our study assembles the BIM educational issues and categorizes them into policy, technology and process field issues (see Figure 2).
+These BIM educational issues need to be addressed by respective BIM field players to make effective BIM diffusion into the academic curriculum.

 Policy field players